 They bake up soft, fluffy and are bursting with flavor and my husband even says they are one of our favorite low carb recipes we have here.

 - a healthy muffin recipe that is low carb, keto, paleo, gluten free and sugar free

 - easy to make with simple pantry ingredients

 - bake up soft and tender

 - macro friendly: 208 calories, 3 grams net carbs, 7 grams protein and 17 grams fat

-Plus, they’re easy to make ahead, with all the ingredients mixed in one bowl.
+These almond flour blueberry muffins are also easy to make ahead, with all the ingredients mixed in ONE bowl.
 And the great thing is that the single-serving size makes them the perfect grab and go breakfast on those busy weekday mornings.

 We even bring them along with us to birthday parties, baby showers, barbecues and gatherings for our friends that are also looking for paleo friendly, gluten free and sugar free treats.